 Mike Conrad - Bio

 Dr. Mike Conrad is a composer, improviser, and teacher from Iowa.
-He recently completed his Doctor of Arts in Jazz Studies from the University of Northern Colorado.
+He completed his Doctor of Arts in Jazz Studies from the University of Northern Colorado.
 His Master’s degree in Jazz Composition and Arranging is from the Eastman School of Music, where he studied with Bill Dobbins and played lead trombone in the Eastman Jazz Ensemble.
 Before that, he graduated from the University of Northern Iowa with Bachelor's degrees in Music Education: Jazz Studies and Music Composition and Theory.

 Mike Conrad serves as Assistant Professor of Jazz Studies & Music Education at the University of Northern Iowa where he directs Jazz Band II, and teaches Jazz Improvisation, Jazz Arranging, and Jazz Combo.
 He also enjoys teaching at several different music camps, and working with high school jazz bands from around the country in clinics and at festivals.
 He has been on the jazz faculty at the University of Northern Iowa Jazz Combo Camp, the Simpson College Jazz Camp, the University of Iowa's Jazz Camp, and the Rockport Jazz Workshop in Massachusetts.
 While teaching Jazz Improvisation For Non-Jazz Majors at the Eastman School of Music, Conrad also worked as the piano/keyboards instructor at the Rochester Contemporary Music School, and as a jazz trombone/jazz piano/jazz theory teacher at the Eastman Community Music School, from whom he received the Jack L. Frank Award for Excellence in Teaching.